Anne of Green Gables: The Animated Series: Episodes

-Anne: Journey to Green Gables film
+Film adaptation

-In 2005, an animated "Anne of Green Gables" film was made, titled Anne: Journey to Green Gables.
+In 2005 (three years after the show ended), an animated "Anne of Green Gables" film was made, titled Anne: Journey to Green Gables.
 This 85-minute direct-to-video film was a prequel to both the live action and animated "Anne of Green Gables" series.
-The voice cast included Lally Cadeau, Cedric Smith, Kathryn Greenwood, and Patricia Hamilton, all of whom had appeared in previous Sullivan Entertainment productions.
+The voice cast included Lally Cadeau, Cedric Smith, Kathryn Greenwood, and Patricia Hamilton, all of whom had appeared in past Sullivan Entertainment productions.

-In Journey to Green Gables, Anne Shirley is a clumsy yet imaginative orphan girl whose biological parents (Walter and Bertha Shirley) died when she was just a baby, she currently lives in Nova Scotia and works under the abusive servitude of the Hammond family, who have eight children including three sets of twins: all of whom she is forced to take care of.
-While living with the Hammonds, Anne is bullied by her foster siblings and is constantly mistreated and degraded by her foster parents, until one day they have her sent away to the dreary Grout Orphanage, operated by the aristocratic and magisterial director Madame Poubelle.
-During her time at the orphanage, Anne along with the other children are subjected into slavery and deprived of having toys, nice clothes, and full course meals; she later has most of her books confiscated by Poubelle who throws them in the fireplace to be burned, except for her favorite book-(entitled "The Rich & Famous Lives of French Nobility") that was saved by Mavis, an orphanage assistant who shows sympathy and compassion towards Anne and the children while she works and suffers under Poubelle's cruel authority.
+In Journey to Green Gables, Anne Shirley is a clumsy yet imaginative orphan girl whose biological parents (Walter and Bertha Shirley) died when she was just a baby and since then has been living in and out of orphanages and foster homes.
+She currently lives in Nova Scotia and works under the abusive servitude of the Hammond family, who have eight children including three sets of twins: all of whom she is forced to take care of, such as giving baths, changing dirty diapers, etc. While living with the Hammonds, Anne is bullied by her foster siblings and is constantly mistreated and degraded by her foster parents on a day to day basis, with her treasured story books being the only comfort in life until one day the Hammonds have Anne sent away against her wishes to the dreary Grout Orphanage, operated by the aristocratic and magisterial director Madame Poubelle.
+During her time at the orphanage, Anne along with the other children are subjected into slavery and deprived of having toys, nice clothes, and full course meals; she later has most of her books confiscated by Poubelle who throws them in the fireplace to be burned, except for her favourite book-(entitled "The Rich & Famous Lives of French Nobility") that was saved by Mavis, an orphanage assistant who shows sympathy and compassion towards Anne and the children while she works and suffers under Poubelle's cruel authority.

-A while later, Anne arrives in the fictional town of Avonlea in Prince Edward Island and is mistakably taken to live on the pastoral home of the aging Marilla Cuthbert and her older brother Matthew, who were expecting a little boy named Charlie-(who was instead sent to the Hammond family as Anne's replacement).
-Despite the mix-up, Marilla reluctantly takes in Anne into her care, but as Anne becomes a big help with the house and the farm, Marilla's outlook on Anne begins to change on a positive note and becomes more of a mother figure to her.
-Meanwhile, when Madame Poubelle recalls Anne's factual claims of being the sole heir of the LaRoue family inheritance and their heirloom, she becomes determined to get Anne back into the orphanage, in order to reclaim her own lost inheritance that was gambled away.
+A while later, Anne arrives in the fictional town of Avonlea in Prince Edward Island and is mistakably taken to live on the pastoral home of the aging Marilla Cuthbert and her older brother Matthew, who were expecting a little boy named Charlie-(who also lived in the Grout Orphanage, but was instead sent to the Hammond family as Anne's replacement).
+Despite the mix-up, Marilla-(who originally planned on sending Anne back to the orphanage) reluctantly takes in Anne into her care, but as Anne becomes a big help with the house and the farm, Marilla's outlook on Anne begins to change on a positive note and becomes more of a mother figure to her.
+Meanwhile, when Madame Poubelle recalls Anne's supposed claims of being the sole heir of the LaRoue family inheritance and their heirloom, she becomes determined to get Anne back into the orphanage, with help from her two bumbling henchmen Wilfred and Tupper in order to reclaim her own lost inheritance that was gambled away.